wso2/docs-choreo-dev/en/docs/reference/pricing.md

 ## Introduction

 Choreo is a Digital Platform as a Service that helps you develop integration solutions faster by reducing the coding effort with a low-code development platform.
-You can choose the appropriate payment plan based on your usage.

 The pricing for your Choreo deployment is mainly determined based on the following:

 - **The number of components**

-    You can have up to five free components ((i.e., any combination of component types), and pay for each additional component.
+    You can deploy up to five free components ((i.e., any combination of component types), and pay for each additional component.

 - **Infrastructure cost**